ewasm/testnet/README.md

 	Note also the `--etherbase`, `--networkid`, and `--bootnodes` commands, below, and copy them verbatim as these are required to connect to and sync with the Ewasm testnet.

 	The `--vmodule` argument sets the verbosity for the `eth` and `p2p` modules, which will provide lots of juicy debugging information on your node's connection to the other testnet peers, and on its mining, accepting, and propagating blocks.
+Feel free to reduce verbosity or turn this off.

 	Finally, if you want your node to participate in mining, add the arguments `--mine --miner.threads 1`.